AirshiftMedia/OpenMOS/README.md

 * [ ]  Profile 7

 As an experimental feature, the Profile 5 roCtrl will be implemented in a way that it can support IoT device control using MQTT protocol.
 An example use case is the red light control.
+In the future this could be expanded to actual machine controls with protocols like Ember+ (https://github.com/Lawo/ember-plus) or VDCP.

 For more information about the MOS protocol, see https://www.mosprotocol.com This project is not affiliated with MOS Group.